claranet/terraform-signalfx-detectors/modules/smart-agent_system-diskio/README.md

 |System disk io usage|X|-|-|-|-|
 |System disk weighted io usage|X|-|-|-|-|

-System disk weighted io usage detector is disabled by default.
-It may be useful in some specific cases where system disk io usage detector show usage above 100% because of multi-queued IOs due to device or driver, please enable it only if you understand what it implies.
-See [Linux kernel documentation](https://docs.kernel.org/admin-guide/iostats.html).

 ## How to collect required metrics?

 This module deploys detectors using metrics reported by the [SignalFx Smart Agent Monitors](https://github.com/signalfx/signalfx-agent#monitors).

-You must explicitely enable those metrics:
-- system.disk.io_time
-- system.disk.weighted_io_time

 Even if the [Smart Agent is deprecated](https://github.com/signalfx/signalfx-agent/blob/main/docs/smartagent-deprecation-notice.md) it remains an efficient, lightweight and simple monitoring agent which still works fine.